AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 There are several details that still require discussion, though, such as: *how exactly is weight contributed by a reflecting chain converted to weight in the local chain?* (discussed in \autoref{sec:comparing-diff-pows}); and *how can proofs of reflection be calculated without the requirement that miners are full nodes of both chains?* (discussed in \autoref{sec:practical-considerations}).
 This last question is particularly important for moving beyond mutual reflection between only two chains.

-The *essence* of *Proof of Reflection* should now be apparent. *In principle*, we can make blockchains more difficult to attack based on the idea that *blockchains can contain an image of the history of other blockchains (and confirm a chain's history like they do transactions)*. *In principle*, it is possible to increase the security of a blockchain via *reflection* and to increase the security of multiple blockchains via *mutual reflection*.
+The *essence* of *Proof of Reflection* should now be apparent. *In principle*, we can make blockchains more difficult to attack based on the idea that *blockchains can include a projection of the history of other blockchains (and confirm a chain's history like they do transactions)*. *In principle*, it is possible to increase the security of a blockchain via *reflection* and to increase the security of multiple blockchains via *mutual reflection*.

 ### Comparing Incomparable Proofs of Work